-Here are some household names who’ve never let their hearing loss stand in the way of some pretty incredible achievements.
+Here are some celebrities with hearing aids who’ve never let their hearing loss stand in the way of some pretty incredible achievements.

 The 42nd president of the United States, like many of us, tried to ignore his hearing loss – probably the legacy of too-loud band practice as a teenager – for many years.
-Finally, at the age of 51 (during his second presidency term), he bit the bullet, saw an audiologist, and got fitted with two in-ear hearing aids.
-He’s now a major advocate of hearing aid technology, and has even travelled to Africa to promote hearing health in the developing world.
+Finally, at the age of 51 (during his second presidency term), he bit the bullet, saw an audiologist and was fitted with two in-ear hearing aids.
+He’s now a major advocate of hearing aid technology and has even travelled to Africa to promote hearing health in the developing world.

 Halle Berry’s hearing loss story is tragic – but her success despite the odds is a tale of triumph.
 Physically abused by a former boyfriend, she lost 80% of her hearing in her right ear.
 She now advocates for family justice centres and raises awareness for victims of domestic violence, while maintaining an impressive performing career.

-The Who front man hasn’t let hearing loss slow him down.
+The Who front man, Pete Townshend, hasn’t let hearing loss slow him down.
 After decades of exposure to amplified music – including a wince-inducing, world-record-setting 126dB in 1976 – he’s been fitted with hearing aids in both ears.
 He also suffers from tinnitus, which he blames on his heavy use of studio headphones.
 But he’s still active as a performer and songwriter.

 It’s impossible to tell from her stellar performances on The West Wing, Law and Order, ER and more, but Matlin has been deaf since she was 18 months old.
 A severe illness destroyed her hearing in her right ear and left her with just 20% of her hearing in the other.
 Today, she uses a combination of hearing aids, lip-reading and sign language to get by in daily life – oh, and wins the odd Oscar, too.

 Closer to home, did you know Australia’s second-longest-serving Prime Minister wears hearing aids?
 In fact, he’s relied on the devices since the age of nineteen.
-And like so many others, he actually credits his hearing impairment with his political success.
-‘It probably resulted in me having a slightly louder voice because when you are a bit deaf you over compensate,’ he points out.
+Like so many others, he actually credits his hearing impairment with his political success.
+‘It probably resulted in me having a slightly louder voice because when you are a bit deaf you overcompensate,’ he points out.
 Today, he’s Patron of the advocacy group Deafness Forum.